-Fourth youths took Parsifal’s horse, bathed him and gave him fresh clothing.
+Four youths took Parsifal’s horse, bathed him and gave him fresh clothing.
 They then led him to The Fisher King, the master of the castle and the rest of the court.
 This consisted of 400 knights and ladies.
 A grand ceremony took place, including the nightly rituals.
 The Fisher King lay groaning while three maidens entered.
-The first carried the lance that pierced Christ’s side at the crucifixion, the second had the metal plate from the Christ’s Last Supper, and the third held the Holy Grail itself.
+The first carried the lance that pierced Christ’s side at the crucifixion, the second had the metal plate from Christ’s Last Supper, and the third held the Holy Grail.

-A huge banquet was held.
-Everyone, except the Fisher King, drank from the Holy Grail and each was granted their greatest wish, even before they knew what it was they wished.
+The court held a banquet.
+Everyone, except the Fisher King, drank from the Holy Grail, and each was granted their greatest wish.
 The Fisher King’s niece brought forth a sword which the King strapped to Parsifal’s waist.
-This sword was to be the Young Man’s for the rest of his life.
+This sword would be the Young Man’s for the rest of his life.
 But, not remembering what Gouramond said to him, he forgot to ask, ‘Whom does the Grail serve?’.

 The Fisher King was taken from the chamber in agony.
 Everyone dispersed, and the four youths took the Young Man to his chamber.
-The next morning Parsifal found himself alone.
-He saddled his horse, and upon crossing the drawbridge, it snapped shut and hit his horses hooves.
+The following day Parsifal found himself alone.
+He saddled his horse, and upon crossing the drawbridge, it snapped shut and hit his horse’s hooves.
 When the Young Man turned around, the castle was nowhere to be seen.

-Riding on, the Young Man came upon a tearful maiden, holding her lover in her arms.
+Riding on, the Young Man came upon a tearful maiden holding her lover in her arms.
 Her lover was a knight killed by another knight in vengeance over something the Young Man did in his earlier naive adventures.
 When the Young Man told the maiden where he had been, she told him there was no habitation within thirty miles.
-Upon further conversation, she said ‘Oh, you have been in the Grail castle’.
-The maiden asked the Young Man his name, and as the answer abruptly came to him, he blurted it out – “Parsifal”.
+Upon further conversation, she said, ‘Oh, you have been in the Grail castle’.
+The maiden asked the Young Man his name, and as the answer abruptly came to him, he exclaimed – “Parsifal”.
 (This was the first time that Parsifal was named in the original story)

-Parsifal rode on again and found another weeping maiden, who also had suffered through some repercussion from Parsifal’s younger behaviour.
+Parsifal rode on again and found another weeping maiden, who also had suffered repercussions from Parsifal’s younger behaviour.
 This maiden informed Parsifal that his sword would break the first time he used it and that it could only be fixed by the one who forged it.
-It would never break again, once it was mended.
+Once mended, it would never break again.

 It was in this state that Arthur’s men found him.

-Two of them tried to lead him back to Arthur, but Parsifal fought them off, breaking one of the knights’ arm.
+Two knights tried to lead Parsifal back to Arthur, but he fought them off, breaking one of the knights’ arms.
 It was the man who had jeered at him when the sad maiden laughed in Arthur’s court.
-Parsifal had vowed to avenge her for that scorn, and that was now complete.
-Gawain, a third knight, asked Parsifal humbly if he would return with them to Arthur’s court, to which Parsifal agreed.
+Parsifal had vowed to avenge her for that scorn, which was now complete.
+Gawain, a third knight, humbly asked Parsifal if he would return with them to Arthur’s court, to which he agreed.
 Upon arrival, Arthur set Parsifal at the court’s head.
 He declared a three-day festival, with a tournament in the Knight’s honour.

 The Hideous Damsel